 Rather than compare what Sean Connery wears as James Bond in the 1960s to what Roger Moore wears as James Bond in the 1970s, it would be a fairer comparison to look at what both actors wore at the same time.
-For this article, Sean Connery’s dark grey pick-and-pick suit from the train scenes of From Russia with Love will be compared with Roger Moore’s mottled dark grey suit from “The Saint Plays with Fire”.
+For this comparison, Sean Connery’s dark grey pick-and-pick suit from the train scenes of From Russia with Love will be juxtaposed with Roger Moore’s mottled dark grey suit from “The Saint Plays with Fire”.
 Both From Russia with Love and “The Saint Plays with Fire” premiered in autumn of 1963.
-Despite the commonalities between Connery’s and Moore’s series, their clothes only had a little in common and took different approaches to English style.
+Despite the commonalities between Connery’s and Moore’s series, their clothes only had a little in common and took different approaches to English tailoring.

 Sinclair and Castle both made jackets with thinner shoulders than most of the tailors a block away on Savile Row did, but the shoulders have different shapes.
 The shoulders of Moore’s jackets are cut to curve down around the shoulder, ending with the hint of roped sleeve heads.
-Connery’s jackets instead have a little more support at the end of the shoulders along with more pronounced, but still gentle, roped sleeve heads.
+Connery’s jackets instead have a little more support at the end of the shoulders along with more pronounced—but still gentle—roped sleeve heads.

-Connery’s trousers are cut with double forward pleats at the top whereas Moore’s trousers are cut with subtle darts, which give the un-pleated look of a flat front while still providing a necessary fullness over the hips.
+Connery’s trousers are cut with double forward pleats at the top whereas Moore’s trousers are cut with subtle darts, which give them the non-pleated look of a flat front while still providing a necessary fullness over the hips.
 Moore’s trousers legs are slightly narrower than Connery’s here, though as the 1960s progressed, both Connery’s and Moore’s trouser legs got narrower.
 Connery’s trouser legs are finished with turn-ups while Moore’s trouser legs are finished with plain hems.

 Though Connery wears a more traditional suit than Moore wears, Connery is more experimental than Moore is with his shirt.
 Moore’s shirts have classic double (French) cuffs while Connery’s have unusual cocktail cuffs.
 Moore would later adopt cocktail cuffs on his shirts in 1968 and wear them almost exclusively in various incarnations for eight years.
 Both wear traditional, though different, English collar styles.
-Connery’s shirt has a wide spread collar while Moore’s has a more moderate spread.
+Connery’s shirt has a wide spread collar while Moore’s has a more tempered semi-spread.
 Both Connery’s and Moore’s collars have points approximately 2 3/4 inches long, which is a very classic size.
 Connery and Moore both wear pale blue poplin shirts here with their dark grey suits.

 Both Connery and Moore wear folded handkerchiefs in their breast pockets.
 Connery always wears a white handkerchief no matter the colour of his shirt while Moore matches his shirt with a pale blue handkerchief.
 Connery’s handkerchief is folded flat, which is how he usually wears his handkerchiefs except for a single-point fold on one occasion in Goldfinger.
 Moore, on the other hand, often prefers a two-point fold, as seen here.
 On occasion, Moore uses a flat fold like Connery usually does.